Thoubal district: Economy

-Tourism
+Tourism Spots

 Khongjom

-It is situated above 10 km to the south of Thoubal, the district headquarters (32 km from Imphal).
-It is the place where last war of Manipur's independence was fought between the Manipuri and the British soldiers.
-Khongjom war memorial park has been constructed and on the top Kheba hillock statue of Paona brajabashi is erected.
-Every year on 23 April Khongjom day is celebrated.
+It is situated 10 km to the south of Thoubal town and 32 km from Imphal.
+It is the place where last battle of Anglo-Manipur War 1891 was fought between the Manipuris and the British soldiers.
+Khongjom war memorial park has been constructed and on the top Kheba hillock. statue of Paona brajabashi is erected.
+Every year on 23 April Khongjom day is celebrated in this spot.

 Sugnu

-Situated 51 km from Thoubal and junction of four districts i.e. Thoubal, Bishnupur, Churachandpur and Chandel, the place is an important trading centre on the south of the district.
-From it, views of the Imphal river can be seen.
+Situated 51 km from Thoubal and junction of four destination namely, Imphal, Moirang, Churachandpur and Chandel, the place is an important trading centre on the south of the Kakching district between hills and valley peoples.
+Manipur River pass through this place.
 It is on the Imphal–Sugnu State highway.
 Serou temple near Sugnu is one of the famous pilgrims in Manipur.

 Waithou

 The place is important for its scenery.
-There is an inspection bungalow on the hill-side over looking the Waithou Lake.
+There is an inspection bungalow on the hill-side overlooking the Waithou Lake.
 The place is noted for its tasty pineapples.
 An exotic variety of local fish known as 'Ngaton' used to be available at this place abundantly till a few years back from now.
 It is on the National highway about 3 km from the district headquarters.

 Thoubal

-It is the district headquarters of Thoubal district and also the sub-divisional headquarters of Thoubal sub-division.
 It is the largest and busiest town of this district.
-Situated 22 km from Imphal, the National highway No. 39 divides the town almost into halves from north to south length-wise.
+It is situated at the visioned Asian Highway.
+Traded Goods between Imphal-Myanmar pass through this town.
+It is situated 22 km from Imphal.
 The Thoubal river flows through the centre of the town from east to west.
-It is the biggest town in the district and is one of the most important trading centre of the district.
 The town has all the infrastructures of a fast developing urban area.
 All the government offices, institutions and banks of this district are located around Thoubal town.